Want the perfect workout program?

 It's always important to use proper form, but it is particularly important for front raise success.
 If you have failed to build muscle using front raises in the past, chances are you have made one of these three common mistakes.

 The front raise is not a “power” exercise used to significantly increase muscular strength.
-Use a weight you can control through a full range of motion.
+When performing front raises, use a weight you can control through a full range of motion.
 Going too heavy forces you to use other muscles to lift the weight, defeating the exercise's purpose.
-Avoid rocking or using momentum to get the weight up.
-Feel the muscle you are supposed to be working.

 A common mistake is shrugging your shoulders on the upward part of the movement.
 This takes some tension off the front delt and into the traps.
 Keep the shoulders retracted and locked down.
-The goal is to keep all of the movement in the arms.
-Save the shoulder shrugging for the next time you include shrugs in your traps routine.

 If you have watched the movie Pumping Iron, you probably noticed Arnold performing dumbbell front raises by lifting the dumbbell over his head.
 Now, we don’t want to criticize the technique of one of the best bodybuilders of all time and we love the Arnold Split, but you don’t need to lift the dumbbells that high.